 Each school community council shall create a school improvement plan to improve teaching and learning conditions.
-In developing this plan, the council shall, with the school's principal, annually evaluate and use the school's statewide achievement test results, reading achievement plan, class size reduction needs, technology needs, and professional development plan.
+In developing this plan, the council shall, with the school's principal, annually evaluate and use the school's statewide achievement test results, reading achievement plan, class size reduction needs, and technology needs.
 (However, in evaluating statewide achievement test results, the council may not have access to data which reveals the identity of students.)